Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

       printf("Iteration-%d -> Vector-%d -> value = %d\n",i,pp,print_ptr[pp]);
    ```

-2. Recompile the project either by hitting the **build** option in the Flow navigator.
+2. Recompile the project by selecting the **Build** option in the Flow navigator.
 3. Run the x86simulation, and observe the following `printf` statements in the console.
 ![vector printf](./Images/vector_printf.PNG)
-4. Remove the added `printf` statement from the `peak_detect.cc` file to use it for other features.
+1. Remove the added `printf` statement from the `peak_detect.cc` file to use it for other features.

 # Section 4

 ## Debug Using the Vitis IDE Debugger

-This section walks you through a debug methodology that uses the Vitis IDE debugger.
-You can learn how to invoke the debugger, add breakpoints, view intermediate values, etc.
+This section discusses a debug methodology that uses the Vitis IDE debugger.
+You can learn how to invoke the debugger, add breakpoints, and view intermediate values.

-1. After the design is built for the x86simulation target, click on **Flow** Navigator -> **X86 Simulation** -> **Debug** option.
+1. After the design is built for the x86simulation target, click **Flow Navigator** -> **X86 Simulation** -> **Debug**.
 2. This gets you to the debug mode in the Vitis IDE and waits in the `graph.cpp` file (after the *main()* function).
 3. Open any source file from the Explorer window, and add the breakpoint of interest.
-For example, open the *peak_detect.cc* source file, and add the breakpoint at line (`vin = *InIter++`) after for loop.
+For example, open the `peak_detect.cc` source file, and add the breakpoint at line (`vin = *InIter++`) after for loop.
-4. Observe the different debug functionalities/controls available, that is, step-in, step-over, step-return, resume, terminate, disconnect, etc.
+4. Observe the different debug functionalities/controls available: step-in, step-over, step-return, resume, terminate, disconnect.
 ![debug controls](./Images/debug_controls.PNG)
-5. Press **Resume** button in the toolbar.
-Observe the simulation stops at the user-defined breakpoint as follows.
+1. Press **Resume**.
+Observe the simulation stopping at the user-defined breakpoint.
 ![breakpoint](./Images/break_point.PNG)
-6. You can inspect the array value `v_in` `(aie::vector<int32,16>)` from the Variables view.
+1. Inspect the array value `v_in` `(aie::vector<int32,16>)` from the Variables view.

-**Note** : You can drag the complete debug window from left-side pane down to the output console in the bottom pane and expand the Variables view to enlarge the area.
-You can restore it back to the original size by dragging back to the left-side.
+**Note** : You can drag the debug window from the left pane to the output console in the bottom pane and expand the Variables view to enlarge the area.
+Drag it back to restore the original layout.
 ![rearranging_debugMode](./Images/rearranging_debugMode.PNG)

-7. Expand the variable, `v_in`, and continue expanding to `(Vin → data → val -> data -> __elems_ → __elems_[0] → val → VBitDataBase<32,true,false> → data →  0: 16)`.
+1. Expand the variable, `v_in`, and continue expanding to `(Vin → data → val -> data -> __elems_ → __elems_[0] → val → VBitDataBase<32,true,false> → data →  0: 16)`.
 (Value-"16" based on the iteration in your case).
 ![variables view](./Images/variables_view.PNG)
-8. You can either continue stepping for all iterations, or remove the breakpoint and hit the **Run** button in the taskbar.
+1. Continue stepping for all iterations, or remove the breakpoint and click **Run** in the taskbar.
 It completely runs the simulation for all iterations.
-Once you are done with debugging, you can switch back to **Vitis Component** view.
+Once you are done with debugging, switch back to **Vitis Component** view.

 # Section 5

 ## x86simulator Options for Debugging

-The following table lists some x86simulator options which are used for debugging.
-For the complete set of x86simulator options, refer to [Simulator Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Simulator-Options) in the *AI Engine Tools and Flows User Guide* (UG1076).
+The following table lists x86simulator options used for debugging.
+For the complete set of x86simulator options, refer to [Simulator Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Simulator-Options) in the [AI Engine Tools and Flows User Guide (UG1076)](https://docs.amd.com/access/sources/dita/map?Doc_Version=2025.2%20English&url=ug1076-ai-engine-environment).

 |Option |Description|
 |:----|:----|